Chocolate, The Superfood Vegetable

 Unhealthy Chocolate

-• Genetically engineered cocoa beans (GMO).
+Genetically engineered cocoa beans (GMO).
 If the chocolate is certified organic it won’t contain GMO ingredients, but most other chocolate does.

-• The right type of fat in chocolate is OK because it slows down sugar absorption.
+The right type of fat in chocolate is OK because it slows down sugar absorption.
 The best is cocoa butter, which is what occurs in the cacao plant.
 Coconut oil would be the next best fat.
 Make sure to avoid soy oil, vegetable oils and trans fats.

 And by the way, WHITE chocolate is heavily sweetened and has NONE of the phytonutrients.

 Have you wondered why eating some sorts of chocolate can make you feel so good?
-Cacao also contains the ‘bliss’ chemical anandamide which leads to feelings of excitement and alertness in our body, and improves your mood and reduces depression.
+Cacao also contains the ‘bliss’ chemical anandamide which leads to feelings of excitement and alertness in our body and improves your mood and reduces depression.
 Unlike caffeine, Anandamide is not addictive and does not have the side-effects of many drugs.

-One compound in chocolate that may be a problem is theobromine which stimulates the central nervous system and dilates blood vessels.
+One compound in chocolate that can be a problem is theobromine which stimulates the central nervous system and dilates blood vessels.
 It has about 25% of the stimulating power of caffeine, and like caffeine it is a mild diuretic.
 But in some people theobromine can cause them to feel hyped-up which is then followed by lethargy.
 In others it causes headaches.

 Hot Chocolate